Completed Construction Projects

 Justin Hall, home to the College of Human Ecology, received a 16,000 square foot addition to accommodate the growing number of students.
 The new addition includes space for classrooms, research and study areas.

-In August 2012 construction was completed on the new basketball training facility.
+Construction was completed on the new basketball training facility in August 2012.
 As the central headquarters for the Kansas State men's and women's basketball teams, this facility includes practice courts, offices, a weight room and a film room.

 The Chester E. Peters Recreation Complex received a $23 million renovation.
 The new rec facilities now include more workout space, a 40-foot indoor rock climbing wall and relaxation lounges.